jacobmoncur/gogogo/Readme.md

     "start":"DB_HOST=localhost node app.js"

-If they refer to something about the server you are on, I'd like to figure out a way to set them on the server itself, so that any app on that server has the variables.
-I don't know how to do this yet.
+If they refer to something about the server you are on, put them in /etc/environment.

+    # /etc/environment
+    NODE_ENV="production"

 ### Multiple servers